 Melissa Vinitsky, who traveled to and lived in Cairo and wrote Women & Islam: Tales from the Road, says decorum is the word of the day:

 Wearing the traditional dress, of course, is not a requirement, so don't bother to pack a veil or burka.
 But many women sojourners are interested in learning more about typical Muslim clothing and may choose to dress accordingly during their travels.
-Two of the most common women's garments include:
+The most common women's garments include:

-- Chador: A long, loose robe that covers the entire body and head.
-It is often combined with a veil worn across the face with a small slit for the wearer's eyes.
+- Chador or Burka: A long, loose robe that covers the entire body and head.
+It is often combined with a veil worn across the face with a small slit for the wearer's eyes

 Dress Codes for Different Muslim Countries

 While there are general rules about dressing in Muslim countries as a whole, you may find that customs vary depending on where you visit.
-You can find out the dress codes of sorts for every country at Journeywoman, a website dedicated to crowdsourcing helpful clothing tips for women when they travel.
+You can find out the recommended dress for every country at Journeywoman, a website dedicated to crowdsourcing helpful clothing tips for women when they travel.

 Tips From Experienced Female Travelers